barmassimo/MIDI-Round-Robin/README.md

 This is useful if you want to "spread" your notes between different MIDI channels, for example if you have three monophonic synths and you want to play polyphonic melodies.

-I created this application to play with Elektron Model:Cycles, a monophonic, six trax FM groovebox: all you have to do is:
+I created this application to play with Elektron Model:Cycles, a monophonic, six tracks synth; all you have to do is:

 - set the same instrument on all six tracks of the Moidel:Cycles
 - connect the Model:Cycles via MIDI to the PC